2025 Edinburgh Fringe Festival - Piano Masterworks Recital

 Sergei Rachmaninoff (1873-1943) was a Russian virtuoso pianist, composer and conductor.
 He was deeply influenced by the music of Tchaikovsky, Mussorgsky, Rimsky-Korsakov, Anton Rubinstein, Chopin, Liszt, Grieg as well as Russian Orthodox, gypsy and folk music.
 Rachmaninoff was also involved with the Moscow Art Theatre, linking him to Chekhov and Chaliapin, and he was a contemporary of fellow pianist-composers, Alexander Scriabin and Nikolai Medtner.

 Rachmaninoff’s two sets of Etude-Tableaux were composed between 1916-7, shortly before the Revolution forced him to depart Russia.
-The title he gave to these pieces –“study-paintings” – suggests music that goes beyond virtuoso studies of pianistic technique to individual portraits of mood, emotion, tone colour and musical narrative.
+The title he gave to these pieces –“study-paintings” – is suggestive of music that goes beyond virtuoso studies of pianistic technique to individual portraits of mood, emotion, tone colour and musical narrative.

 OLIVIER MESSIAEN: Vingt Regards sur l'Enfant-Jésus (1944)